 CREATING A STIMULATING LEARNING ENVIRONMENT

 Our team of dedicated Early Years Foundation Stage staff work hard to provide a curriculum that is fun and relevant to the many different backgrounds of our students.
 All of our classrooms are well-resourced and stimulating.
 Each class has a dedicated role play area, reading corner, an interactive whiteboard and all classes are supported by a Teaching Assistant.
 The purpose built Outdoor EYFS area encourages children to continue to develop their skills in a safe, secure and nurturing environment.

 In this section of the school children engage in a mixture of adult led lessons and structured play activities, which are planned around cross-curricular themes.
-Towards the end of Early Years Foundation Stage children will have gained a wealth of basic skills; most will have learnt to read and write at a basic level, enabling them to make a smooth and successful transition to Key Stage One.
+Towards the end of the Early Years Foundation Stage children will have gained a wealth of basic skills; most will have learnt to read and write at a basic level, enabling them to make a smooth and successful transition to Key Stage One.

-As a British International School we have chosen to follow the Early Years Foundation Stage Framework as we believe it provides balance, quality and consistency in academic development, pastoral care and creativity for children aged 3 to 5.
-The EYFS curriculum at KIS is enhanced further by incorporating elements of world cultures and languages, as well as children’s existing knowledge and interests.
+As a British International School we have chosen to follow the Early Years Foundation Stage Framework – Development Matters, as we believe it provides balance, quality and consistency in academic development, pastoral care and creativity for children aged 3 to 5.
+The EYFS curriculum at KIS is enhanced further by incorporating elements of world cultures and languages (Mandarin and BM), as well as children’s existing knowledge and interests.

 We look forward to welcoming your child into the Early Years programme at Kinabalu International School.
 If you would like to know more about the EYFS Department, you are welcome to make an appointment to visit us by contacting firstname.lastname@example.org